Weekly Fishing Report

 For weekly flow releases from Carpenter Dam, visit www.entergy.com/hydro.

-(updated 3-29-2017) Shane Goodner, owner of Catch’em All Guide Service, reports that water temperature below Carpenter Dam is 53 degrees with clear conditions in the tailrace.
-Lake Catherine’s level has been brought back to normal summertime pool.
+(updated 3-15-2017) Shane Goodner, owner of Catch’em All Guide Service, reports that water temperature below Carpenter Dam is 48 degrees with clear conditions in the tailrace.
+The 5-foot winter drawdown has ended with Lake Catherine brought back to normal summertime pool as of Monday (March 13).
 Rainbow trout are in the tailrace from the dam to the bridge with thousands of fish thriving in the nutrient rich water.
 Thousands more trout are scheduled to be stocked this month, which will make fishing opportunities excellent for area anglers.
-Numerous cold fronts and open flood gates have slowed the bite considerably the last 10 days, but warmer weather and stable conditions will improve fishing.
 Fly-fishermen are handicapped somewhat with the lake at normal levels but still able to access areas that hold good numbers of trout and are recording limits by casting micro-jigs in black or white colors with a strike indicator.
 Current is key so targeting the head and rear sections of shoals has produced the best results.
 Olive-colored Woolly Buggers and black midges have also taken trout in the 15-inch class.
 Egg patterns in yellow or white will often draw strikes from finicky fish that refuse other offerings.
-Bank fisherman have done well on live bait presentations such as wax and meal worms, redworms, crickets and small live minnows.
+Bank fisherman have done well on live-bait presentations such as wax and meal worms, redworms, crickets and small live minnows.
 Whether fished just off the bottom or under a bobber, these baits are proven trout killers in slack or moving water situations.
 Spin fishermen have accounted for the largest trout caught in the last several weeks by using Super Dupers and Rooster Tails in white or silver colors.
-These lures imitate a dying shad and often attract larger rainbows that feed on the bait fish drawn through the turbines from Lake Hamilton.
+These lures imitate a dying shad and often attract larger rainbows that feed on the baitfish drawn through the turbines from Lake Hamilton.
 Trolling shallow running crankbaits against the current below the bridge is highly effective during periods of current flow.
 Shad killed from the freezing temperatures provide large amounts of food for all the tailrace gamefish and should be imitated by anglers serious about catching numbers of rainbow trout.
 No reports of striper or white bass caught near the dam.
 This can change overnight as more and more trout are stocked in the area.
-Shad are plentiful which will attract numbers of bass in any weather or current flow.
+Shad are plentiful during freezing temperatures and will attract numbers of bass in any weather or current flow.
 The walleye spawn is in full swing with both male and females present in the tailrace from the bridge to the shoal areas.
 The larger females have migrated into the area ready to spawn and protect the nests.
 These fish can be found by trolling shallow running crankbaits in the main channel during periods of generation.
-Carolina rigs tipped with live minnows or nightcrawlers will also work well in current or slackwater.
+Carolina rigs tipped with live minnows or nightcrawlers will also work well in current or slack water.
 The majority of fish will be in the 3- to 5-pound range.
-Crappie are present and being caught in the tailrace from the bridge to the dam.
+Crappie will be making their way into the tailrace in the next week to 10 days for the spawn.
 Live minnows and small jigs are key when targeting these finicky eaters.
 Rock structure and sand bars are prime locations to fish as these fish tend to spook easily at any noise from motorboats.
 Current flow keeps crappie near the bank out of the main flow.
 Trolling motors are highly recommended when approaching areas that hold spawning fish.

 Blue Mountain Lake